blasvicco/bv-react-data-report/README.md

 The user will be able to chose the item per page, the page format (portrait / landscape) and the page size (a4 / letter / legal).

+Columns in table can be easily hide using style.
+Please refer to [App.css](test/src/App.js) to see an example.

 ### Example:

 Please refer to the [test](test/src/App.js) file to see it working.